nodejs/node/doc/api/vm.md

     if (specifier === 'foo') {
       return new vm.SourceTextModule(`
         // The "secret" variable refers to the global variable we added to
-        // "contextifiedObject" when creating the context.
+        // "context" when creating the context.
         export default secret;
       `, { context: referencingModule.context });

-      // Using `contextifiedObject` instead of `referencingModule.context`
+      // Using `context` instead of `referencingModule.context`
       // here would work as well.
     }
     throw new Error(`Unable to resolve dependency: ${specifier}`);